This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

-Brachial plexus injuries can happen to anyone at any age due to some physical trauma or accident.
-In infants, this type of injury is caused by difficulties or complications during the process of childbirth.
-The brachial plexus is the bundle of nerves that controls muscle movement and sensation in the shoulders, arms, wrists, and hands.
-When damaged, the affected areas may lose sensation and even movement.
+Brachial plexus injuries can happen to anyone at any age caused by physical trauma or an accident.
+In infants, this type of injury is caused by difficulties or complications during childbirth.
+The brachial plexus is the bundle of nerves that controls the arms, and when damaged, the affected areas may lose sensation and even movement.

 Brachial Plexus Damage